Neutral / cushion / high arch

 - The Adidas Ultraboost Uncaged Parley is a running shoe that’s created for those who have neutral foot pronation.
 Its design is largely similar to the original Ultraboost Uncaged; the only difference being a knitted heel counter instead of a separate plastic one.

-- The main change to this shoe is the use of a specialized yarn that’s developed by Parley for the Oceans.
+- The main change to this reliable neutral shoe is the use of a specialized yarn that’s developed by Parley for the Oceans.
 Used in the upper unit, it basically substitutes the regular Primeknit material, yet it retains the sock-like disposition.
 The material itself is made from recycled plastics.

 - The Boost technology graces the Adidas Ultraboost Uncaged Parley.
 This popular mid-sole foam unit aims to provide comfortable cushioning and responsiveness to every step.
 Protecting this foam from wear and tear is a rubber layer that’s crafted by the Continental™ company.